beeftornado/dev-strap/README.md

 All features are optional installs that you pick and choose on the initial menu.

+> **TLDR;** Sets up some common dev tools (my opinion anyway) automatically, like python, nodejs, ruby, mysql, and also some great IDE's/editors for them.

 * Compatible with OSX and Linux
  * Tested on Mavericks and Ubuntu
 * Installs python with pyenv, pip, and virtualenv
 * Installs nodejs with nvm and npm
 * Installs ruby with rvm
 * Installs Mysql and Mongo client + server libraries
-* Installs system libraries that are common to development projects including:
+* Installs system libraries that are common dependencies to development projects including:
  * newt - Actually required by this project to show it's menu.
 It includes the `whiptail` program
  * byobu - A tmux-like terminal window manager
  * homebrew/dupes/rsync - An up-to-date `rsync` version that is better than the one bundled with osx